-In case you don’t know, St Martin was a Roman soldier who, legend has it, was riding his horse and minding his own business – except it was a really stormy weather.
-Seeing a beggar who had almost no clothes on him and who would probably die of cold, St Martin cut off his red cloak to give it to the man.
+St Martin was a Roman soldier who, legend has it, was riding his horse and minding his own business – except the weather was really bad.
+Seeing a beggar with almost no clothes on and who would probably die of cold, St Martin cut off his red cloak and gave it to the man.

 I bet your country also has a few traditions for St Martin’s day.
 I’d love to hear about them in the comments!

 No, not really, I am on a different calendar (Orthodox).
 But I do love chestnuts 🙂 and wine of course!

 I am off to my first Magusot festival on Monday in Alvares. .
 Although I have been chomping on chestnuts the last few weeks , it will be lovely to be trying them with jeropiga and lots of Portuguese people celebrating .
 Looking forward to it !

 Hope it’s fun! 🙂